 Best credit cards to use with Checkout 51

 If you want to earn rewards while earning cash back on Checkout 51 offers, you’re going to want to use one of the best credit cards for groceries.

 The Blue Cash Preferred® Card from American Express, for example, offers 6% cash back at U.S. supermarkets (for up to $6,000 in purchases per year, then 1%) plus 3% cash back on U.S. gas stations – which is great, because you’ll probably want to take advantage of some of Checkout 51’s gas offers as well.
 With an additional 6% cash back on select U.S. streaming subscriptions and 3% cash back on transit, this card could help you save real money on your everyday expenses.

-You also might want to consider the Bank of America® Cash Rewards credit card*.
+You also might want to consider the Bank of America® Cash Rewards credit card.
 This card offers 3% cash back on a category of your choice – with gas as one of the categories you can choose from – and 2% cash back on grocery stores and wholesale clubs.
-You’re limited to $2,500 in combined purchases per quarter, but that still gives you the opportunity to earn 2% or 3% cash back on up to $10,000 in combined gas, grocery store and wholesale club purchases per year.
+You’re limited to $2,500 in combined purchases per quarter (then 1% cash back), but that still gives you the opportunity to earn 2% or 3% cash back on up to $10,000 in combined gas, grocery store and wholesale club purchases per year.

 Should you sign up for Checkout 51?

 If you regularly shop for popular brand-name groceries and everyday items, Checkout 51 can save you money over time.
 The app’s gas offers also help you save at the pump – you might earn as much as 8 cents cash back per gallon.